Eddie Jordan: Business interests and entrepreneurship

 Jordan had considerable business interests in oil, motor racing, sports, property, gaming, entertainment and the health and fitness industries.

-He was a shareholder in Celtic Football Club.
+Jordan was a shareholder in Celtic Football Club.
 He was an investor in Kinmont Advisory (a corporate advisory business) and a partner in hedge fund, Clareville Capital (founded by David Yarrow).

 In 2018, Jordan assisted in the successful bid by his long time friend Richard Hadidas to acquire Oyster Yachts.
 Jordan served as a director on the board until 2021, when he then became the brand ambassador for the luxury yacht builder.

 Jordan also invested in property, both commercial real estate (which included Bunbury Holdings), as well as residential developments and investments.
 He also owned land which houses a PGA golf course, and also invested in a land bank in Bulgaria, for which Norman Foster designed a resort.

 Jordan was long-time friends with Dermot Desmond and Denis O'Brien, who were early supporters of Jordan F1.
 He had several investments alongside them since.
 In 2021, he founded JKO Capital to invest in gaming and entertainment businesses.

 In July 2021, Jordan was linked with a $1 billion bid to buy the OpenBet business from Scientific Games.
 Jordan was a long time investor in the gaming space, with investments in Entain, Scientific Games and Evolution, among others.

 In November 2021, it emerged that Jordan and Keith O'Loughlin were behind a bid by JKO to acquire Playtech for a rumoured £3 billion.
 In January 2022, JKO signalled they would not proceed with a formal offer for the company.